 What the Agency does not do

-Evaluate all medicines in use in the EU
+We do not evaluate all medicines in use in the EU

-Research or develop medicines
+We do not research or develop medicines

 Research and development work on medicines is carried out by pharmaceutical companies or other medicines developers themselves.
 They then then submit the findings and test results for their products to the Agency for evaluation.